protimient/OpentypeFeatureObject/README.md

 # OpentypeFeatureObject
-This is a python module to convert Opentype Feature code (á la AFDKO) to python objects.
+This is a python module to convert Opentype Feature code (à la AFDKO) to python objects.
 It is primarily used to subset the code to a specified script, language and/or glyph list.

 Example Usage: